SimonBnm/qPCR-Data-Evaluation/README.md

 # qPCR-Data-Evaluation
-R-based script based on the 2−ΔΔCt method allowing for automated qPCR data evaluation and visualisation.
+R-based script based on the 2−ΔΔCt method for automated qPCR data evaluation and visualisation.

 Allows for automated evaluation of the relative changes in gene expression data from real-time, quantitative PCR experiments using the 2−ΔΔCt method.